baptklein/Tutorial_atmosphere/README.md

   - astropy
   - pandas

 ### Authors

 * **Baptiste Klein** - Department of Physics, University of Oxford
 * **Benjalin Charnay** - LESIA, Observatoire de Paris, Meudon, France
 * **Florian Debras** - IRAP, Toulouse, France

+### Acknowledgements
+We warmly thank the organising committee for giving us the opportunity to share this tutorial and for this amazing (Summer) school.
+We also thank the local organising committee for the flawless organisation.
+A special thank to Claire Moutou for sending us the data.